 One thing the Christmas Shopper loves more than the joy of buying the perfect gift, is being swept up in the moment while they are doing it.

 Think about how you can boost that emotional connection with the customer during their shopping experience, leaving them wanting to a). share their experience with others, and b). come back for more.

 Step 2: Put up some decorations

 Break out the box of decorations and go over your website to give it a fresh feel.

 Some simple but effective ideas are to:

-Rewrite product descriptions - Change the language in your content to
+- Rewrite product descriptions - Change the language in your content to suit the moment.

 Step 3: Offer Gift Wrapping / Gift Cards